 We are asking questions such as: How can we “build true capacity” in countries without creating parallel infrastructures and contributing to brain-drain?
 How can we best support the development of strong and lasting government, civil society and private sector institutions that are capable of continuous improvement over time?
 How can we ensure that an innovator or reformer can get connected to the most appropriate and effective advice and support for her most pressing challenge?
 How can we ensure that the most effective innovations are scaled within systems?
 And how can we better measure progress toward stronger systems so that we can learn what works and what doesn’t?

 As we work to continuously improve our approaches to achieving results, we have challenged ourselves to address these important questions, in collaboration with other creative and thoughtful partners.
 We are excited to work with others who are thinking about these challenges.
-We invite your comments and ideas below for how to support change agents around the globe create self-sustaining systems for healthy, educated people.
+We invite your comments and ideas below for how to support change agents around the globe to create self-sustaining systems for healthy, educated people.

 Photo © Results for Development/Lane Goodman